 - Agricultural businesses 18(b): production of food and fiber, ranching and raising of livestock, aquaculture, and all other farming and agricultural related industries

-Through the CARES Act, small businesses may apply for a $10,000 advance but you must reapply.
+Through the CARES Act, small businesses may apply for a $10,000 advance.
 This advance is designed to provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
 This loan advance will not have to be repaid.
 Recipients do not have to be approved for a loan in order to receive the advance, but the amount of the loan advance will be deducted from total loan eligibility.